Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-5/lecture-materials/token-based-auth-with-react-and-jwts.md

 > Note: There are several ways to specify the expiration of the JWT.
 Check [the docs](https://www.npmjs.com/package/jsonwebtoken) for more info.

-Now let's refactor the `signup` method to return a JWT:
+Now let's refactor the `signup` action to return a JWT:

 ```javascript
 async function signup(req, res) {